 \section{Effects of a spectral phase flip on the absorption of broadband entangled photons}

 The TPA process is described by the linear dynamics of a two-photon wavefunction and the level structure of the absorbing material.
 It is therefore possible to represent the probability of a TPA in terms of an inner product of the initial two-photon state and a maximally absorbed state representing the dynamics of the intermediate levels.
-For entangled photons, the sum frequency of the two photons can be resonant with the two photon transition between the ground state $|g>$ and the final state $|f>$.
+If we consider only a single two-photon excited level, the absorption process will select photon pairs with a single sum frequency $\omega_+=\omega_1+\omega_2$.
+When coherent input light is used, only a small fraction of the incoming photon pairs will satisfy this condition.
+When entangled photons are used, the sum frequency of the two photons can be resonant with the two-photon transition between the ground state $|g>$ and the final state $|f>$, resulting in maximal absorption rates for the two-photon state.
 The rate of TPA then depends only on the overlap between the frequency difference wavefunction $\Phi(\omega_-)$ of the input photons with the frequency difference wavefunction of the optimally absorbed state $\Gamma(\omega_-)$ \cite{Li21,SPIE21},

-The probability $P_{\mathrm{gf}}$ determines the transition probability when the overlap between the wavefunctions is one.
+The probability $P_{\mathrm{gf}}$ determines the transition probability when the overlap between the wavefunctions is one, representing the maximal achievable value of $P_{\mathrm{TPA}}$.
 The material response is encoded in the wavefunction of the optimally absorbed state.
-As shown in \cite{Li21}, it is possible to derive this wavefunction directly from the Hamiltonian of the electronic system, where different energy eigenstates appear as delta-like resonances,
+As shown in \cite{Li21}, it is possible to derive this wavefunction directly from the Hamiltonian of the electronic system, where different energy eigenstates appear as delta-like resonances, \begin{widetext}

-In an idealized system, each intermediate level $m$ is an eigenstate of the Hamiltonian with an energy uncertainty of zero.
+\end{widetext} In an idealized system, each intermediate level $m$ is an eigenstate of the Hamiltonian with an energy uncertainty of zero.
 The complex coefficients $C_m$ represent the transition matrix elements and the frequencies $\nu_m$ represent the difference between the single photon resonance of the level and the average frequency of the two absorbed photons, $\omega_{gf}/2$.
 Eq.(\ref{eq:KKR}) shows that every level $m$ contributes both a resonant part given by the delta functions at $\omega_-=\pm \nu_m$ and an off-resonant part related to the resonant contributions by Kramers-Kronig relations \cite{Li21}. $\Gamma(\omega_-)$ thus represents the Hamiltonian dynamics of the material response responsible for TPA.